sushimon/CCC-Solutions/README.md

 # CCC-Solutions
 This repository stores all of my solutions for problems found on the [CCC Online Grader](https://cccgrader.com/home.php) website.
-They can also be found on the [DMOJ](https://dmoj.ca/) website as well.
+They can also be found on the [DMOJ](https://dmoj.ca/) website as well.<br />

 ## CCC 2010 Solutions
 What is n, Daddy?: [J1](https://github.com/sushimon/CCC-Solutions/blob/master/ccc%202010/J1.py) - 15/15<br />